jetstream-cloud/js2docs/docs/faq/alloc.md

 !!!
 Note

+    For allocations that are about to expire or have expired, ***renewals are ALWAYS preferred over extensions***

+!!!
+Note

     Extensions only add time.
 If you need more or different resources, you need to pursue a supplement.

 ---

 ####My PI got a Jetstream2 supplement added to our existing allocation but we cannot access Exosphere or Horizon

 > When you get a supplement for a resource that you have not previously had, users on your allocation are not automatically enabled for it.
-To enable users for a new resource like Jetstream2, your PI, Co-PI, or resource managers may need to go to your [Allocations/Usage page](https://portal.xsede.org/group/xup/allocations/usage){target=_blank} and select the "Manage Users" button for the appropriate project.
+To enable users for a new resource like Jetstream2, your PI, Co-PI, or resource managers may need to go to your [User Management page](https://allocations.access-ci.org/user_management){target=_blank} and select the appropriate allocation to manage.